edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 **`DROP CONSTRAINT [IF EXISTS]`**

 Drops the specified constraint on a table, along with any index underlying the constraint.
 If `IF EXISTS` is specified and the constraint does not exist, no error is thrown.
-Cloudberry Database issues a notice in this case instead.
+Apache Cloudberry issues a notice in this case instead.

 **`DISABLE ROW LEVEL SECURITY`**<br />
 **`ENABLE ROW LEVEL SECURITY`**

 These forms control the application of row security policies belonging to the table.
-If enabled and no policies exist for the table, then Cloudberry Database applies a default-deny policy.
+If enabled and no policies exist for the table, then Apache Cloudberry applies a default-deny policy.
 Note that policies can exist for a table even if row level security is disabled - in this case, the policies will NOT be applied and the policies will be ignored.
 See also [CREATE POLICY](/docs/sql-stmts/create-policy.md).

 **`NO FORCE ROW LEVEL SECURITY`**<br />
 **`FORCE ROW LEVEL SECURITY`**